 We can help J-1 visa holders assess whether the two-year foreign residency requirement applies to them.
 Although their DS-2019 and their J-1 visa are some indications of whether they are subject to the rule, they are not definitive and seeking guidance can avoid costly mistakes in applying for a visa or status that you are not eligible for or that you might need a waiver for.
 Contact to learn more.

 PLEASE NOTE: Immigration law and regulations change frequently.
 In order to protect yourself, you should make sure that you understand the laws and how they apply to you.
 If you have questions about your status, you should consult an expert.
-If you would like help from Janet Moon, please contact to learn more.
+If you would like help, please contact us to learn more.

 Get Working.
 Get A Consultation.